 These are the “before” pictures.
 The tree is a dead maple that was removed with the stump ground down before I started the makeover…

-The burning bush (far right in second pic), lilac (center in first pic) and hydrangea (right corner in first pic) were salvaged, with the lilac getting a good pruning to whip it into shape.
+The burning bush (far right in second pic), lilac (center in the first pic), and hydrangea (right corner in the first pic) were salvaged, with the lilac getting a good pruning to whip it into shape.
 Everything else was removed.
 New shrubs and perennials were strategically planted and composted manure, my new favourite soil amendment, was added.

 Here are the “after” pictures…

-New plantings in this garden makeover include a pink magnolia (center of bed), a “Wine & Roses” weigela, several ornamental grasses, coneflowers, pink and purple sages and lavender, as well as several varieties of sedum and stonecrop to spill over the edges of this sunny garden.
-Once the new plants are established and well watered, I will add mulch to complete the job.
+New plantings in this garden makeover include a pink magnolia (center of bed), a “Wine & Roses” weigela, several ornamental types of grass, coneflowers, pink and purple sages, and lavender, as well as several varieties of sedum and stonecrop to spill over the edges of this sunny garden.
+Once the new plants are established and well-watered, I will add mulch to complete the job.